Business Attraction Information

 We, the Council and Staff of the Town of Mayerthorpe, encourage all interested developers and families who are interested in calling our Town ‘home’ to contact us so that we may provide any help that we can in making your relocation easier.
 Council works with the ‘GROWTH Alberta Economic Region’ and the ‘Community Futures Yellowhead East’, to help establish new businesses in Town.

-We have several facilities in the community, including an Aquatic Centre which boasts a junior olympic size outdoor swimming pool and a water slide, with a new splash pad constructed in the fall of 2017, an Exhibition Centre complete with an indoor walking/running track, a senior’s lodge featuring ‘aging-in-place’ rooms, an upgraded and expanded water treatment plant, Sani-dump coming in the Fall of 2018, an upgraded sewage treatment plant which included the cleaning of lagoons and the relining of sewer mains throughout the Town.
+We have several facilities in the community, including an Aquatic Centre which boasts a junior olympic size outdoor swimming pool and a water slide, with a new splash pad constructed in the fall of 2017, an Exhibition Centre complete with an indoor walking/running track, a senior’s lodge featuring ‘aging-in-place’ rooms, an upgraded and expanded water treatment plant, RV Sani-dump constructed the Fall of 2018, an upgraded sewage treatment plant which included the cleaning of lagoons and the relining of sewer mains throughout the Town.

 We have 2 long-term care facilities and a modern Health Care Centre with 5 doctors serving the community and area.
 Ambulance service, a local RCMP detachment, a Community Peace Officer, and a large fully-equipped and trained fire department complete the protective services available to the Town and area.